RomanDevelop/best-app/README.md

 # Flutter Riverpod OTP Auth App (Best Practices)

 This project is a full-featured authentication flow built with Flutter and Riverpod using Clean Architecture principles.
-It includes login via phone number, OTP verification, secure token storage, and automatic token refreshing.
+It includes login via phone number, OTP verification, secure token storage, automatic token refreshing, and a home screen that loads data from an API.

 ---